 - If your infant is less than 2 years old on your outbound flight, they won’t need an allocated seat on the return flight, even if they turn 2 during your trip.
 This won’t apply if your infant was booked on separate bookings for the outbound and return flight.

 - You can purchase a separate seat for your infant, but they must be able to sit up unaided.
-On all Jetstar aircraft other than our Q300 (domestic New Zealand only) you can bring an approved car seat for them to sit in.
+If your infant can’t sit up in an aircraft seat without help, then you must bring an approved car seat for them to sit in.
 You can bring an approved car seat on to all Jetstar aircraft and all Jetstar Japan (GK) flights.
 See: What do I need to know about bringing a car seat on board?
-A limited number of car seats can be fitted on each flight.
-Car seats must be fitted onto a window seat.
+A limited number of car seats can be fitted on each flight and car seats must be fitted onto a window seat.
 If you would like to book a seat for your infant, with or without a car seat, please contact us to make your booking.

 - Children aged 2 years or older must travel in an allocated seat for safety reasons, so you’ll need to purchase a fare for them.